Grok, ChatGPT, Gemini, Claude: Full Comparison of Top AI Chatbots (2026)

 Source: developers.googleblog.com

 Gemini is a multimodal AI system developed by Google DeepMind, succeeding earlier models such as LaMDA and PaLM 2.
-It is available in multiple variants tailored to different performance and cost requirements.
-As of mid-2025, the leading public versions are Gemini 2.5 Pro and Gemini 2.5 Flash, both featuring a 1-million-token context window.
+The leading public versions as of early 2026 are Gemini 2.5 Pro and Gemini 2.5 Flash, both featuring a 1-million-token context window.
 This capacity allows the models to handle the equivalent of about an hour of silent video, 11 hours of audio, or roughly 700,000 words in one session.

-A new variant, Gemini 2.5 Flash-Lite, is in preview.
-It is designed as a cost-effective upgrade within the 2.5 family, offering the lowest latency and cost among current models.
+Gemini 2.5 Flash-Lite, a cost-effective variant within the 2.5 family, is also available and offers the lowest latency and cost among current Google models.

-Gemini functions as both a standalone chatbot and as an integrated assistant across Google products.
+Gemini functions as both a standalone chatbot and an integrated assistant across Google products.
 It is built into Workspace tools such as Gmail, Docs, and Sheets, where it can draft, summarize, and generate content.
-On supported Android devices, Gemini replaces Google Assistant as the default AI interface.
-After connecting Google Workspace, users can schedule tasks directly within the Gemini app by simply entering a date and time.
+On supported Android devices, Gemini serves as the default AI interface.
+After connecting Google Workspace, users can schedule tasks directly within the Gemini app.

 The model is multimodal, capable of processing and generating text, images, audio, and video, which allows you to automate content creation with Gemini.